winglang/docsite/blog/2023-06-16-wingly-api-endpoint.md

 hide_table_of_contents: true
 ---

 In this video from the Wingly Update, Eyal and Shai introduce an API gateway resource that lets you create HTTP endpoints for your Wing app.
-If you're interested in learning about how Wing enables developers to stay in their creative flow, make sure to visit us here: https://www.winglang.io/

 <!--truncate-->